-In Spain, net generation under the special regime (excluding wind energy) amounted to 434 GWh for the six months ended 30 June 2011, representing a year-on-year decrease of 7 per cent.
-As at 30 June 2011, the Group had holdings in sixteen thermal power stations in Spain, which together represent 132 MW of installed capacity, 62.9 per cent. of which was represented by waste to energy facilities, 34.8 per cent. by cogeneration facilities and 2.3 per cent. by biomass.
+In Spain, net generation under the special regime (excluding wind energy) amounted to 27.536 GWh for the six months ended 30 June 2012, representing a year-on-year increase of 5.7 per cent.

+As at 30 June 2012, HC Energía had holdings in fifteen thermal power stations in Spain, which together represent 142 MW of installed capacity, 57.9 per cent. of which was represented by waste to energy facilities, 39,8 per cent. by cogeneration facilities and 2.3 per cent. of biomass.